 I’ve always been a big fan of chocolate brownies.
 They’re my favourite dessert in any restaurant and my favourite sweet treat with a tea or coffee.
 In fact, they’re just one of my favourite things to eat, period.
 I’ve tried a lot of different types of brownies in my 24 years of existence, from regular chocolate brownies all the way to chilli infused ones.
 Ones with fruit, ones with nuts, low fat versions, gluten free versions, spongy ones, gooey ones, and every other one in between, but one I hadn’t come across was a dark chocolate and lime one…

 Now I’m not saying that I’m the first person to create such a recipe.
 I’m not.
-Trust me I know.
-I checked on Google shortly after I had come up with what I thought was a genius, marvellous creation that could have gotten me rich.
-You can imagine my disappointment when I realised I wasn’t the first to have had this amazing brainwave, but more to the point my excitement that there was in fact a brownie out there that I HAD NOT yet tried!
-Straight away I got over the fact I was not yet going to become a millionaire, and got to work on making my own dark chocolate and lime brownies.
-Here, we have the result of my creation, and I have to say… They’re pretty damn good!
+Trust me, I checked on Google shortly after I had come up with what I thought was a genius, marvellous creation that could have gotten me rich.
+You can imagine my disappointment when I realised I wasn’t the first to have had this amazing idea.
+I soon got over that and instead my heart filled with excitement… there was a brownie out there that I was yet to try!
+Straight away I got to work on making my own dark chocolate and lime brownies.
+Here, we have the result of my creation, and I have to say… they’re pretty good.

 The key to a good brownie, and some will disagree with this, is gooeyness.
-Now I’m well aware this is not YET a word.
-I say YET because I firmly believe that it should be one, and one day will be one in the English dictionary with the description reading, ‘Chocolate Brownies’.
 If there is one type of brownie I am not a fan of, it is a spongy, cake-like textured one.
 Gooeyness is the key to a perfect brownie.
 If it’s not gooey, it’s not a brownie.

 Get baking and send your photos in to email@example.com.
 Enjoy!